parthak314/Lab3-FSM/Lab 3 Logbook.md

 The final part of labs combines all the previous tasks.
 It uses `lfsr.sv` whose output is the input to `delay.sv`.
 We then use a MUX and depending on the value of `cmd_seq`, there is either a 1 second delay using `clktick.sv` (if 1) or there is a `trigger` signal and counts down for a specific number of clock cycles.
 This needs to match the following diagram:
 <p align="center"> <img src="images/F1_full.jpg" /> </p>

+#### `delay.sv`
+When `trigger` is asserted, it starts counting for `K` clock cycles, then `time_out` goes high for 1 clock cycle.
+The differences between this and `clktick.sv` are:
+1. `trigger` which is edge driven instead of `en`
+2. FSM can only be triggered after `trigger_signal` is 0

+#### `f1_fsm.sv`
+This now needs to include a trigger input with 2 additional output signals:
+1. `cmd_seq` is high during the sequential logic execution of `data_out[7:0]`
+2. `cmd_delay` triggers the start of `delay.sv`

+The 7 bit LFSR may be needed to provide a random delay for all 7 bits to go from `S_8` (all LED on) to `S_0` (all LED off).
+This is randomised since LFSR utilises a Pseudo Random Binary Sequence (PRBS).

+#### Changes to test bench
+This is to measure the reaction time
+1. When all lights are OFF, after a random delay, `vbdInitWathc()` function is used to start the stopwatch.
+2. The user reacts to this by pressing the switch as quickly as possible and Vbuddy records the elapsed time.
+3. The test bench calls `vbdElapsed()` to read the reaction time in milliseconds.
+4. The test bench reports this by sending it to Vbuddy as a message on the TFT screen.